chris-pitre/Soundscape/Documentation/DELIVERABLE 1.md

 you will have sneak compnents and sound components as well that will allow enemies to detect where you are by sound. fighting mechanics will be implimented
 # the complex AI component
-The AI component being used is A* and pathfinding.
+The AI component being used is A* and state machine.